mpv-player/mpv/DOCS/man/en/options.rst

         Encryption key the demuxer should use.
 This is the raw binary data of the key converted to a hexadecimal string.

+--length=<relative time>
+    Stop after a given time relative to the start time.
+    See ``--start`` for valid option values and examples.

 --lirc, --no-lirc
     Enable/disable LIRC support.
 Enabled by default.